David Ellefson: Ellefson Films

 In November 2019, the full trailer for Dwellers was released.

 The film was released October 12, 2021.

+Ellefson later served as an executive producer on Drew Fortier's horror film Bunker Heights, in which he also portrays Cranford.

 The Ellefson Book Co.

 In November 2020 Ellefson announced that he had completed a fiction thriller novel titled Rock Star Hitman co-written with Drew Fortier to be released via his book imprint The Ellefson Book Co in December 2020.
-It was revealed on the Decibel Geek Podcast in an interview with Ellefson and Fortier that an album very loosely tying into Rock Star Hitman recorded with Vinnie Dombroski from Sponge on vocals, Mike Heller from Fear Factory on drums, Drew Fortier on guitar, and Ellefson on bass would be released in 2021 under the name Lucid.

 Personal life

 Marriage and children

 Ellefson and his wife, Julie, were married in 1993.
 They have a son and a daughter.
 He resides in Scottsdale, Arizona.

 Feud with Mustaine

 Mustaine intended to release a solo album in 2004, which would become The System Has Failed, although due to contractual obligations, Mustaine released it under the Megadeth name.
 Ellefson and Mustaine had a severe legal disagreement over royalties and rights to Megadeth's name and back catalog, resulting in Ellefson filing an unsuccessful lawsuit.
 Though the two once enjoyed a close friendship, considerable animosity developed between Ellefson and Mustaine during this period to the point that on Ellefson's website, Megadeth was not mentioned in his biography, only in the discography.

 In a mid-2005 podcast, Ellefson did not mention his past with Megadeth at all, instead concentrating on discussing his current projects.
 Mustaine felt Ellefson was unfairly using the Megadeth name when advertising an amplifier for Peavey.
 Mustaine claims to have had dinner with Ellefson around Christmas in 2005 to talk things through; this got them on good terms, as Mustaine has stated that they spoke on the phone numerous times afterward.
-In 2010 Mustaine and Ellefson agreed to keep any unresolved issues in the past and were working on building and maintaining their friendship again.
-Since this time Ellefson has gone on to say that he feels "that having that time away created a realization for both of us that, while we are both productive individually, Megadeth is definitely stronger with both of us in it together."
+In 2010, following him rejoining the band, Mustaine and Ellefson agreed to keep any unresolved issues in the past and would work on building and maintaining their friendship again.
+Ellefson would go on to say that he felt "having that time away created a realization for both of us that, while we are both productive individually, Megadeth is definitely stronger with both of us in it together."

 Ellefson's dismissal from Megadeth in 2021 spurred renewed tensions with Mustaine, with the pair frequently attacking each other in interviews.
-Ellefson accused Mustaine of “not having his back” when the sexual misconduct allegations against him surfaced, while Mustaine has downplayed Ellefson's contributions to Megadeth and denied he was a founding member of the band.
+Ellefson accused Mustaine of “not having his back” when the sexual misconduct allegations against him surfaced, while Mustaine downplayed Ellefson's contributions to Megadeth and denied he was a founding member of the band.
+In 2026, following the release of Megadeth's self-titled final album, Ellefson publicly criticized the album and said that, to him, it did not "sound like Megadeth".